-What size is a standard photo print?
+What size is a Regular photo print?

 There are no set sizes for standard photo prints.
 It is up to you to determine what size photo print you feel is standard.
 What is standard will vary from person to person.